 Marie Holmes is another lottery winner who has drugs playing a serious role in her life.

-In July the same year, Holmes was arrested on drug charges.
-This happened after she used several millions to bail her fiancé out of jail.
+In July of the same year, Holmes was arrested on drug charges.
+This happened after she used several million to bail her fiancé out of jail.
 What was he arrested for?
 You guessed it – drug dealing charges!

 The fiancé, known by the artistic name of Hot Sauce, was arrested for the third time over the course of 11 months.
 When asked about Marie’s decision to bail him out of jail using her lottery prize, Hot Sauce said that standing by her man was the right thing to do.

 Marie may be trying to turn her life and her fortune around right now.
 Her attorney told CBS North Carolina that the single mom had donated 700,000 dollars from her Powerball jackpot to the local church.